Sea Walking in Andaman Islands: Overview

 Sea walking is a thrill; it is an adventure for life.
 Because it doesn’t require any special skill, it can be easily attempted by all.
 Sea walking makes for a marvellous activity where you get to walk on the ocean floor, typically around a depth of 7 to10 meters, while wearing a special helmet that allows you to breathe.
 Sea walking does not require any complicated training or equipment like oxygen tanks or wetsuits.
 You just wear the helmet, which allows you to breathe naturally, and walk on the seabed as you enjoy the vibrant marine life around you.
 As you walk on the ocean floor you would be able to breathe normally through the specially designed helmet that ensures a steady oxygen supply.
 The experience is designed to be safe and comfortable, even for non-swimmers, as the equipment allows participants to walk comfortably on the seabed so that you can explore coral reefs, tropical fish and other marine life.
 Trained guides accompany participants during the activity.

-Suggested Read: Fairs and Festivals in Andaman and Things to do in Andaman
+Suggested Read: Kayaking in Andaman and Places to visit in Andaman

 How Does Sea Walking Work